Khaalex1/Ideal-MODEM/README.md

 Tests were made by modifying the MODEM's parameters like the sampling frequency, the SNR, chirp duration etc.

-The results, which are summarized in the report (in French), show without surprise that the BPSK modulation is unanimously more efficient the OOK one.
+The results, which are summarized in the report (in French), show without surprise that the BPSK modulation is unanimously more efficient than the OOK one.
 However, OOK remains a low cost technique worth to investigate.